ampproject/amp.dev/contributing/samples.md

 If your sample, does not fit into one of the existing categories, please [create an issue](https://github.com/ampproject/docs/issues/new) first and ask for feedback.

+[Here is a sample template](https://gist.github.com/sebastianbenz/45d3dae499f35dedb65e01546356ff7a) you can use to get started.

 ## Frontmatter

-Samples can define a YAML-based frontmatter.
+Samples can define additional metadata (such as author name or supported AMP formats) via a YAML frontmatter.
 Here is a template to get you started:

 ```
 <!---